-- The jurisdiction responsible for land use, transportation infrastructure and permitting in unincorporated areas; - The operator and manager of unincorporated area roadways and Metro Transit;
+• The jurisdiction responsible for land use, transportation infrastructure and permitting in unincorporated areas;

-- A local, regional and statewide advocate for integrated transportation solutions and climate change actions; and - A leading edge employer implementing progressive employee transportation programs. - T-245 King County shall implement policies and programs that support transportation demand management, nonmotorized travel, transit service improvements, and expansion of high-occupancy-vehicle travel in order to increase the share of trips made by modes other than driving alone. - T-246 Where appropriate King County should support the use of Transportation

-Demand Management strategies including variable tolling on state highways to increase mobility options, promote travel efficiency, optimize the existing transportation system and reduce the adverse environmental impacts of the transportation system. - T-247 King County should consider Transportation Demand Management (((TDM))) strategies, beyond those adopted as county regulation, among a menu of measures to mitigate for traffic impacts of proposed development or major highway construction projects. ((TDM)) Transportation Demand Management, as well as other mitigation requirements, may be imposed on new development as mandatory mitigation measures as necessary to meet the requirements for mitigation of impacts pursuant to the State Environmental Policy Act and the State Subdivision Act. - T-248 King County should actively participate in developing and implementing state-mandated Commute Trip Reduction ((and Growth and Transportation Efficiency Centers)) programs. - T-248a King County should promote employee transportation programs that encourage trip reduction, use of public transportation, walking, and bicycling, and provide regional leadership by modeling this with its own employees. - T-249 King County should participate in local, regional, and statewide efforts to implement and measure the results of Transportation Demand Management (((TDM))) strategies, technologies, and systems, including policies developed through regional consensus and adopted by the county.
-To this end, the county shall identify funds to research, plan, implement and measure the success of ((TDM)) Transportation Demand Management strategies.
+- The operator and manager of unincorporated area roadways and Metro Transit; - A local, regional and statewide advocate for integrated transportation solutions and climate change actions; and - A leading edge employer implementing progressive employee transportation programs. - T-245 King County shall implement policies and programs that support transportation demand management, non=motorized travel, transit service improvements, and expansion of high-occupancy-vehicle travel in order to increase the share of trips made by modes other than driving alone. - T-246 Where appropriate King County should support the use of Transportation Demand Management strategies including variable tolling on state highways to increase mobility options, promote travel efficiency, optimize the existing transportation system and reduce the adverse environmental impacts of the transportation system. - T-247 King County should consider Transportation Demand Management (TDM) strategies, beyond those adopted as county regulation, among a menu of measures to mitigate for traffic impacts of proposed development or major highway construction projects.
+TDMTransportation Demand Management, as well as other mitigation requirements, may be imposed on new development as mandatory mitigation measures as necessary to meet the requirements for mitigation of impacts pursuant to the State Environmental Policy Act and the State Subdivision Act. - T-248 King County should actively participate in developing and implementing state-mandated Commute Trip Reduction and Growth and Transportation Efficiency Centers-programs. - T-248a King County should promote employee transportation programs that encourage trip reduction, use of public transportation, walking, and bicycling, and provide regional leadership by modeling this with its own employees. - T-249 King County should participate in local, regional, and statewide efforts to implement and measure the results of Transportation Demand Management (TDM) strategies, technologies, and systems, including policies developed through regional consensus and adopted by the county.
+To this end, the county shall identify funds to research, plan, implement and measure the success of TDM\Transportation Demand Management strategies. - T-250 King County will work with the Washington State Department of Transportation, Washington State Transportation Commission, Puget Sound Regional Council, and cities to develop and implement applications of managed transportation facilities and variable tollingcongestion pricing strategies on new and existing transportation facilities.
+Toll and high-occupancy toll lane collection systems used in the region should be simple, unified, and interoperable and should avoid the use of tollbooths, whenever possible.

-T-250 King County will work with the Washington State Department of Transportation, Washington State Transportation Commission, Puget Sound Regional Council, and cities to develop and implement applications of managed transportation facilities and ((variable tolling)) congestion pricing strategies on new and existing transportation facilities. ((Toll and high-occupancy-toll lane collection systems used in the region should be simple, unified, and interoperable and should avoid the use of tollbooths, whenever possible.))
-T-251 King County supports ((variable tolling)) congestion pricing strategies as a means to optimize transportation system performance, generate revenues, ((and)) reduce vehicle miles traveled, and reduce greenhouse gas emissions.
-T-252 Revenue from ((variable tolling)) congestion pricing should be used to improve, preserve and operate the transportation system including transit and other multimodal investments, as well as to help fund improvements that address the diversionary impacts on non-tolled facilities.
-T-253 King County should partner with the Washington State Department of Transportation, Puget Sound Regional Council, local jurisdictions, employers, major institutions and developers to implement programs to encourage alternatives to commuting by single-occupant-vehicles, and to improve travel options and awareness of those options.
-T-253a King County shall provide opportunities for residents of low income communities, people of color, and immigrant and refugee populations to inform and participate in programs to increase access to effective alternatives to driving alone.
+- T-251 King County supports variable tollingcongestion pricing strategies as a means to optimize transportation system performance, generate revenues and reduce vehicle miles traveled, and reduce greenhouse gas emissions. - T-252 Revenue from variable tolling congestion pricing should be used to improve, preserve and operate the transportation system including transit and other multimodal investments, as well as to help fund improvements that address the diversionary impacts on non-tolled facilities. - T-253 King County should partner with the Washington State Department of Transportation, Puget Sound Regional Council, local jurisdictions, employers, major institutions and developers to implement programs to encourage alternatives to commuting by single-occupant-vehicles, and to improve travel options and awareness of those options.